open-metadata/OpenMetadataStandards/docs/governance/policy.md

       "$id": "https://open-metadata.org/schema/entity/policies/policy.json",
       "$schema": "http://json-schema.org/draft-07/schema#",
       "title": "Policy",
-      "description": "A Policy defines access control rules and governance policies for data assets.", "type": "object",
+      "description": "A `Policy` defines control that needs to be applied across different Data Entities.", "type": "object",
       "javaType": "org.openmetadata.schema.entity.policies.Policy",
       "javaInterfaces": [
         "org.openmetadata.schema.EntityInterface"
       ],
       "definitions": {
-        "policyType": {
-          "description": "Type of policy",
-          "type": "string",
-          "enum": [
-            "AccessControl",
-            "Lifecycle",
-            "Masking",
-            "Compliance",
-            "Custom"
-          ],
-          "javaEnums": [
-            {
-              "name": "AccessControl"
-            },
-            {
-              "name": "Lifecycle"
-            },
-            {
-              "name": "Masking"
-            },
-            {
-              "name": "Compliance"
-            },
-            {
-              "name": "Custom"
-            }
-          ]
-        },
-        "effect": {
+        "rules": {
-          "description": "Effect of the rule - Allow or Deny", "type": "string",
+          "description": "A set of rules associated with the Policy.", "type": "array",
-          "enum": [
-            "allow",
-            "deny"
-          ]
-        },
-        "rule": {
-          "type": "object",
-          "description": "A rule within a policy",
-          "properties": {
-            "name": {
-              "description": "Name of the rule",
-              "type": "string"
-            },
-            "description": {
-              "description": "Description of the rule",
-              "type": "string"
-            },
-            "effect": {
-              "$ref": "#/definitions/effect"
-            },
-            "operations": {
-              "description": "Operations allowed or denied by this rule", "type": "array",
           "items": {
-                "type": "string",
-                "enum": [
-                  "ViewBasic",
-                  "ViewAll",
-                  "ViewUsage",
-                  "ViewTests",
-                  "ViewQueries",
-                  "ViewDataProfile",
-                  "ViewSampleData",
-                  "EditAll",
-                  "EditDescription",
-                  "EditTags",
-                  "EditOwner",
-                  "EditTier",
-                  "EditCustomFields",
-                  "EditLineage",
-                  "EditReviewers",
-                  "Delete",
-                  "EditPolicy",
-                  "EditRole"
-                ]
+            "$ref": "accessControl/rule.json"
           }
-            },
-            "resources": {
-              "description": "Resources to which this rule applies", "type": "array",
-              "items": {
-                "type": "string"
         }
       },
-            "condition": {
-              "description": "Condition expression for the rule",
-              "type": "string"
-            }
-          },
-          "required": [
-            "name",
-            "effect",
-            "operations"
-          ],
-          "additionalProperties": false
-        }
-      },
       "properties": {
         "id": {
-          "description": "Unique identifier of the policy",
+          "description": "Unique identifier that identifies this Policy.", "$ref": "../../type/basic.json#/definitions/uuid"
-          "$ref": "../../type/basic.json#/definitions/uuid"
         },
         "name": {
-          "description": "Name that identifies this policy",
+          "description": "Name that uniquely identifies this Policy.", "$ref": "../../type/basic.json#/definitions/entityName"
-          "$ref": "../../type/basic.json#/definitions/entityName"
         },
         "fullyQualifiedName": {
-          "description": "Fully qualified name of the policy", "$ref": "../../type/basic.json#/definitions/fullyQualifiedEntityName"
+          "description": "Name that uniquely identifies a Policy.", "$ref": "../../type/basic.json#/definitions/entityName"
         },
         "displayName": {
-          "description": "Display name for the policy",
+          "description": "Display name for this Policy.",
           "type": "string"
         },
         "description": {
-          "description": "Description of the policy",
+          "description": "A short description of the Policy, comprehensible to regular users.", "$ref": "../../type/basic.json#/definitions/markdown"
-          "$ref": "../../type/basic.json#/definitions/markdown"
         },
-        "policyType": {
+        "owners": {
+          "description": "Owners of this Policy.",
-          "$ref": "#/definitions/policyType"
+          "$ref": "../../type/entityReferenceList.json",
+          "default": null
         },
-        "policyUrl": {
+        "href": {
-          "description": "Link to the policy document",
+          "description": "Link to the resource corresponding to this entity.", "$ref": "../../type/basic.json#/definitions/href"
-          "$ref": "../../type/basic.json#/definitions/href"
         },
         "enabled": {
-          "description": "Is the policy enabled",
+          "description": "Is the policy enabled.",
           "type": "boolean",
           "default": true
         },
-        "rules": {
-          "description": "Set of rules that make up the policy", "type": "array",
-          "items": {
-            "$ref": "#/definitions/rule"
-          }
-        },
-        "owner": {
-          "description": "Owner of this policy",
-          "$ref": "../../type/entityReference.json"
-        },
-        "location": {
-          "description": "Reference to the location/team to which this policy belongs", "$ref": "../../type/entityReference.json"
-        },
-        "tags": {
-          "description": "Tags for this policy",
-          "type": "array",
-          "items": {
-            "$ref": "../../type/tagLabel.json"
-          },
-          "default": null
-        },
         "version": {
-          "description": "Metadata version of the entity",
+          "description": "Metadata version of the Policy.",
           "$ref": "../../type/entityHistory.json#/definitions/entityVersion"
         },
         "updatedAt": {
-          "description": "Last update time corresponding to the new version of the entity in Unix epoch time milliseconds", "$ref": "../../type/basic.json#/definitions/timestamp"
+          "description": "Last update time corresponding to the new version of the Policy in Unix epoch time milliseconds.", "$ref": "../../type/basic.json#/definitions/timestamp"
         },
         "updatedBy": {
-          "description": "User who made the update",
+          "description": "User who made the update.",
           "type": "string"
         },
-        "href": {
+        "impersonatedBy": {
-          "description": "Link to this policy resource",
-          "$ref": "../../type/basic.json#/definitions/href"
+          "description": "Bot user that performed the action on behalf of the actual user.", "$ref": "../../type/basic.json#/definitions/impersonatedBy"
         },
         "changeDescription": {
-          "description": "Change that led to this version of the entity", "$ref": "../../type/entityHistory.json#/definitions/changeDescription"
+          "description": "Change that led to this version of the Policy.", "$ref": "../../type/entityHistory.json#/definitions/changeDescription"
         },
+        "incrementalChangeDescription": {
+          "description": "Change that lead to this version of the entity.", "$ref": "../../type/entityHistory.json#/definitions/changeDescription"
+        },
+        "rules": {
+          "description": "Set of rules that the policy contains.", "$ref": "#/definitions/rules"
+        },
+        "teams": {
+          "description": "Teams that use this policy directly and not through roles.", "$ref": "../../type/entityReferenceList.json"
+        },
+        "roles": {
+          "description": "Roles that use this policy.",
+          "$ref": "../../type/entityReferenceList.json"
+        },
+        "location": {
+          "description": "Location to which a policy is applied.
+This field is relevant only for `lifeCycle` policies.", "$ref": "../../type/entityReference.json",
+          "default": null
+        },
+        "allowDelete": {
+          "description": "Some system policies can't be deleted", "type": "boolean"
+        },
+        "allowEdit": {
+          "description": "Some system roles can't be edited", "type": "boolean"
+        },
         "deleted": {
-          "description": "When true indicates the entity has been soft deleted", "type": "boolean",
+          "description": "When `true` indicates the entity has been soft deleted.", "type": "boolean",
           "default": false
         },
-        "domain": {
+        "provider": {
-          "description": "Domain the policy belongs to",
-          "$ref": "../../type/entityReference.json"
+          "$ref": "../../type/basic.json#/definitions/providerType"
+        },
+        "disabled": {
+          "description": "System policy can't be deleted.
+Use this flag to disable them.", "type": "boolean"
+        },
+        "domains": {
+          "description": "Domains the asset belongs to.
+When not set, the asset inherits the domain from the parent it belongs to.", "$ref": "../../type/entityReferenceList.json"
         }
       },
       "required": [
         "id",
         "name",
-        "policyType"
+        "rules"
       ],
       "additionalProperties": false
     }